Explore

 Committee Reports

-The Committee on Planning, Development, and Transportation, to which was referred on April 2, 2025, Docket #0720, Message and order authorizing the City of Boston to accept and expend the amount of Nine Million Dollars ($9,000,000.00) in the form of a grant, for the Safe Streets and Roads for All Grant Program, awarded by the United States Department of Transportation to be administered by the Transportation Department.
+On the message and order, referred on April 2, 2025, Docket #0720, authorizing the City of Boston to accept and expend the amount of Nine Million Dollars ($9,000,000.00) in the form of a grant, for the Safe Streets and Roads for All Grant Program, awarded by the United States Department of Transportation to be administered by the Transportation Department.
 The grant will fund safety design and construction in intersections to employ low-cost, high impact strategies through a safety and equity lens for Complete Street.
-The principal safety issues addressed are speeding, pedestrian crashes, as well as visibility issues, submits a report recommending that the Order ought to pass.
+The principal safety issues addressed are speeding, pedestrian crashes, as well as visibility issues, the committee submitted a report recommending the order ought to pass.
+The report was accepted; the order was passed.

 Attachments